Catching Fraser River Pink Salmon 101

 Catching Pink Salmon from shore on the Fraser River, British Columbia, Canada is relatively easy by sport fishing standards.
 All you need is the right tackle, the right location and of course the right timing.
-But if you really want to make a good haul without spending countless hours and money then just book one of our fishing trips with a expert guide!
+But if you really want to make a good haul without spending countless hours and money then just book one of our Guided Salmon Fishing charters with a expert guide!
 Then you will be having fresh Pink Salmon for dinner or the smoker.
-Our Salmon fishing guide service can help you with that if you want to cut the chase.

 NEVER MISS A POST!